 The Double Helix is one of the rarest Fortnite skins.
-It comes as part of a Nintendo Switch hardware bundle, so only players who shelled out the cash on picking up this specific Switch SKU are the ones who have this outfit.
+It came as part of a Nintendo Switch hardware bundle in October 2018, so only players who shelled out the cash to pick up this specific Switch SKU are the ones who have this outfit.
 It was worth it at the time, though, as it included all the items seen above in the bundle.

 A skin with a pumpkin for a head.
 We’re all about this one, and that’s why Jack Gourdon is our favorite rare skin in Fortnite.

 Obvious festive Fortnite skin is festive… and rare!
-Codename E.L.F is one of the rarest skins in Fortnite due to the fact that it can only be purchased from the Item Shop, and it’s hardly ever in there.
+Codename E.L.F is one of Fortnite’s rarest skins because it can only be purchased from the Item Shop, and it’s hardly ever in there.

 Hollowhead is like the aforementioned Jack Gourdon skin but on steroids that make his head glow ominously.
-Originally released via the Item Shop back in Oct.
-18, the skin has only shown up four more times since then.
+Originally released via the Item Shop in Oct.
+2018, the skin has only shown up four times for Halloween since then.

-Three times in the buildup to Halloween 2018, and twice in 2019 around late October.
-Its lack of appearances in the Item Shop make it a very rare Fortnite skin indeed.
+Three times in the buildup to Halloween 2018 and twice in 2019 around late October.
+Its lack of appearances in the Item Shop makes it a very rare Fortnite skin indeed.